6 Substitutes for Evaporated Milk That Will Save You a Trip to the Store

-We’ve all been there—you’re one step away from baking seven layer bars, fudge, or pumpkin pie and read the recipe to find that it calls for evaporated milk.
-Your stomach sinks as you head to the pantry and see the inevitable: you’re completely out.
-Rather than giving up on your recipe altogether or making a run for the grocery store, try one of these simple evaporated milk substitutes instead.
+We've all been there.
+You're one step away from baking seven-layer bars, fudge, or pumpkin pie when you find that the recipe calls for evaporated milk.
+Your stomach sinks as you head to the pantry and see the inevitable: You're completely out.
+Rather than giving up on your recipe altogether or making a run for the grocery store, swap in one of these simple evaporated milk substitutes.

 DIY Evaporated Milk

 Make your own evaporated milk by heating 2 ¼ cups of regular milk and gently boiling it down until it reduces to 1 cup.
-Evaporated milk is most commonly made with 2% milk but whole milk, 1%, or skim will also work.
-This is the exact method used to make evaporated milk for commercial retail, so there’s no reason why you can’t do it in your own kitchen.
+Evaporated milk is most commonly made with 2 percent milk, but whole milk, 1 percent, or skim will also work.
+This is the exact method used to make evaporated milk for commercial retail.

-You can also follow this same process using dairy-free milks like soy, almond, or oat milk for a dairy-free alternative.
+You can also follow this process using dairy-free milks like soy, almond, or oat milk.

 If you're under a super tight deadline, you may substitute the same amount of half-and-half for evaporated milk (i.e., 1 cup of half-and-half for 1 cup of evaporated milk).
 While you won't get the same slightly caramelized flavor that evaporated milk has, the creamy consistency of half-and-half is a close mimic.